PHILIP BRIGGSRemote Photography in Africa

 I like to be able to keep my setup simple and compact with minimum technology, but inevitably if I want more control over what’s going on, then I can see the need for more technology being introduced to my system in the future.

-What has been your most successful remote photography project to date and how long did it take from concept to first successful image?
+What has been your most successful trap-camera project to date and how long did it take from concept to first successful image?

 My personal perspective is that photography is never complete.
 I have been set projects and achieved them but always feel that there is more potential out there to improve what I have.
 It has taken me many years with limited opportunities to develop my style and now I’m beginning to increase the depth to my images (like adding more mood to the scene by using heavy cloudscapes) and making use of better low light.
 One of the most important elements for me is gaining knowledge of each lion individual intimately by reading their behaviour over time.
 All of the images I’ve taken in the recent years are of lions that I’ve known by name, often since their birth, and this approach can give me an advantage.